Once Upon a Time There Was This Open Loop Marketing…

 - While longer messages are a great way to build up the emotional tension, don’t get too long-winded.
 Keep your sentences short and crisp.
 Write casually.

-So, how have you used open loops in your marketing?
+Now tell me something, how have you used open loops in your marketing?
 Has this article helped you come up with any ideas for open loops of your own?
 What kinds of open loop strategies have you seen from other companies in the past?

 Let me know in the comments below!

-Keep convertin’, stay focused.
+Keep open loopin’, stay focused.